PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 LYRIC WRITING, THIRD YEAR WRITING & CELTIC SPIRITUALITY

 Join Belmont’s Study Abroad Program and explore the land of Eire.
 We will travel to the Republic of Ireland and Northern Ireland.
 While based in Dublin, we’ll uncover the cultural significance behind Glendalough, Trinity College and places made famous by such writers as James Joyce, William Butler Yeats and Jonathan Swift.
-Then we’ll head south to Waterford and then west to Killarney and Galway where Gaelic and traditional music flourish.
-From there we will head north to Sligo, tracking the history of Ireland, ancient and modern, stopping at the magnificent World Heritage Site, The Giant’s Causeway, and visiting locations associate more recently with the Troubles in Belfast.
+Then we’ll head south to Waterford and then west to Bunratty Castle and then on to Westport and Achill Island where Gaelic and traditional music flourish.
+From there we will head north to Donegal and the majestic cliffs of Slieve League and Glenveagh National Park.
+While based in Belfast in Northern Ireland we’ll visit the magnificent World Heritage Site, The Giant’s Causeway, and see where the Titanic was built.
+Other site visits include Rathlin Island and Northern Ireland’s biggest seabird colony.
 Discover the beauty and the tragedy, the history and the hope, that defines this land still struggling to be united.

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core or the specified major.
 You must participate in at least one course offered in Ireland and N. Ireland.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

-Lyric Writing in Ireland & Scotland: SNG 3950
+Lyric Writing in Ireland & Northern Ireland: SNG 3950

 - Glendalough Monastic Site